molmodcs/bci_solver/README.md

 ##### xyz Format

 XYZ files can be used to describe the partial atomic charges of a given chemical structure.
 As in the figure below, these charges are placed in the last column of the XYZ document.
+They can be obtained as output of an ORCA point charge or population analysis calculation.

 <p align="center">
 <img src="https://github.com/molmodcs/bci_solver/blob/main/Images/Charge%20File%20Formats/xyz%20Format/xyz-file-format-example%20(cispla1-PBEQIDHsapoDZPdzp-PBE-QIDH-Sapporo-DZP-2012-OPT).png" alt="drawing"/>